dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 ![Amphiphilic Phases](/img/posts/2017-10-21-speed-of-thought-twenty-postulates-of-social-physics/amphiphilic-lcd-phases.jpg)

+#### The Perfect (Recipe) for Cooking Eggs (a complex application of the Heat Equation)

+- IRL of probabilistic system with state transformations: cooking eggs with and without oil
+  - this relates to the heat equation, but one who's endogenous and exogenous heat characteristics are strongly warped by the chemical composition
+  - thus, the heat propagation characteristics are altered by system phase changes (less grease == faster rate of heat-consuming reactions bc of less heat radiation absorption & diffusion with grease)
+  - on a skillet, the heat is then diverted to driving a small number of chemical reactions along the boundary where chemical reactions are occuring
+    - because the heat is chemically consumed along phase change boundaries and because the change-in-phase-change is limited (convexly?) to a local region of space, then the food burns
+- think of reactions in social physics like cooking food. in the presence of some ingredients, then:
+  - phase changes are either spatially contained (locally convex?)
+  - or not (phase change dynamics are locally concave and the system is highly turbulent)
+  - what are the facets for convexity/concavity in driving local phase change dynamics?
+  - phenomenologically, how does this translate to sociopolitical games? people like cooking with grease (they like artificially inducing predictable change)
+    - conversely, they like restricting change whose phase change dynamics are predictable -- OR AT LEAST SEEM TO BE

 - [gibb's entropy?](https://en.wikipedia.org/wiki/Entropy_(statistical_thermodynamics)#Gibbs_entropy_formula)

-- for the common person to understand, they need to understand what a phase change in physics actually is and, most importantly, what a phase change is defined as outside of physical systems.
+- for the common person to understand (use the above example of cooking eggs) they need to understand what a phase change in physics actually is and, most importantly, what a phase change is defined as outside of physical systems.
   - if you think of solid, liquid, gas, plasma, BEC ... what makes each one what it is?
     - they are composed of the same particles, mostly.